magento/devdocs/guides/v2.1/payments-integrations/vault/vault-di.md

 </virtualType>
 {% endhighlight %}

-In the first case, payment provider will be available for all configured vault payments.
-In the second case, only for vault payment related to their payment provider.
+In the first case, this pool can be used in any module to perform vault payment commands.
+In the second case, only specific vault payment integration can use this pool.